openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/xfs_quota/prerequisites.md

-# Prereuisites for enabling XFS Quota on Hostpath LocalPV
+# Prerequisites for enabling XFS Quota on Hostpath LocalPV

 ## Install the 'xfsprogs' package